MARKET SNAPSHOT: Tech Stocks Set To Lead Downturn For U.S. Stocks A Day After Dow Smashes Through 24,000

 Continue Reading Below

-U.S. stock futures pointed lower on Friday, with the Dow average and S&P 500 set to fall from record highs as investors erred on the side of caution after a crucial vote on tax reform was pushed back.
+U.S. stock futures fell Friday, with the Dow industrials average and S&P 500 set to fall from record highs as investors erred on the side of caution after a crucial vote on tax reform was pushed back.

 Technology stocks were set to bear the brunt of the selling in a week that has seen the sector struggle.